 DPLA & Ebooks

-But we have felt since DPLA’s inception that even with the extent of our ebook collection, we could be doing much more to connect the public, in more frictionless ways, with the books they wish to read.
+As part of its core mission of maximizing access to our shared culture, the Digital Public Library of America seeks to expand the availability of widely read ebooks for the general public.
+We have felt since DPLA’s inception that even with the extent of our ebook collection, we could be doing much more to connect the public, in more frictionless ways, with the books they wish to read.
 It is no secret that the current landscape for ebooks is rocky and in many ways inhospitable to libraries and readers.
-Ebook apps are often complicated for new users, and the selection of ebooks a mere fraction of what is on the physical shelves.
-To their credit, publishers have become more open recently to sharing books through library apps and other digital platforms, but pricing, restrictions, and the availability of titles still vary widely.
+We plan to leverage our extensive connections to our nation’s libraries, and DPLA’s national network, to address this essential need.

-Included below are some of the current ways in which we are actively contributing to the ebook landscape.
+Below are some of the ways DPLA is actively contributing to the ebook landscape.